The Retaliators (film): Release

 The Retaliators had its world premiere on August 30, 2021 at the FrightFest film festival in London, England, UK.
 The film made its American debut with a small screening due to COVID on October 12, 2021 at Screamfest held in Los Angeles, California and the film release was moved to 2022.
 The film was released in theaters on September 14, 2022, in the United States and on video on demand on October 21, 2022.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on six critics, indicating "mixed or average" reviews.